cfrenzel/EntityFrameworkCore.MigrationsProject_2.2/README.md

 #### .NET Core 2.2 / EFCore 2.2 Template for keeping migrations scripts and DbContext in their own assembly

 **Goals**

-	* Keep the DbContext and the migrations in their own assembly
+   * Keep DbContext and Migrations in their own assembly
-	* Run the migrations as part of a deployment script seperate
+   * Run the migrations as part of a deployment script

 **To use set the Startup Project to the MigrationHelper Project**